andrii-suse/sypper/README.md

 Use the following flags after `sypper download`:
 -v increase verbosity (may be specified multiple times);
 -c followed by number: set concurrency;
+-n do not ask input for problems, automatically choose solution;
--f force refresh of repositories.
+-f force refresh of repositories and overwrite cached files.

 ## Use case 1 - regular user